 Keyword Density - this is the tough one.
 People really sweat over this point.
 But you should not worry about it.
-While something in the range of 0.5 to 2.5 percent is probably the techie number, and you want your focus keyword to show up about every 100 to 200 words or so, remember, my focus keyword was WizardsPlace and I have not used it quite enough to meet those numbers.
+While something in the range of 0.5 to 2.5 percent is probably the techie number, and you want your focus keyword to show up about every 100 to 200 words or so, remember, my focus keyword was On-Page SEO Tips and, to this point, I have not used it quite enough to meet those numbers.
 (Did you see how I just slipped my keyword in there?)
 But the exact number is not as critical as some SEO gurus would have you believe.
 This post is all about WizardsPlace Baker's Dozen SEO tips and there are lots of keywords here that will get good indexing for this post.
-I chose the one I did (I almost said it a third time) because I wanted something that would stand out in the post for you to see what I was doing.
+I chose the one I did (I almost said it another time) because I wanted something that would stand out in the post for you to see what I was doing.
 In this post it is more to show you (the reader) than to be there exactly right for the search engine.
 Your posts will often be like that too.

 Easy Reading - for decades newspaper reporters were told to write for a sixth grade reader.
 That was considered the average reading level of the population at large.
 It will vary, of course, depending on whether you write easy-read popular novels or deep dish technical papers.
 And when it comes to blogging you need to know your target audience.
 None-the-less you want to keep it as easy going as possible.
 A good test is the Flesch Reading Ease Score and you want something in the 65+ range.
 You can achieve this by having more single syllable words than not.
 It also helps to write standard contractions as full words -- you know, do not, have not, is not, will not, etc.